mikesmullin/daemon/tasks/approvals.task.md

       2. Add: rejected_by: <your-name>
       3. Add: rejection_reason: <reason>

-- [_] A @executor-001 #infra #redis #status_check `Verify Redis container status`
+- A @executor-001 #redis #infra "Check if Redis container is running locally" id: 38b9fd4f
+  priority: A
+  stakeholders: "executor-001"
+  tags: "redis,infra"
+  prompt: |
-  description: "Check if the Redis container is running locally.
-Provide details such as uptime, memory usage, and any other critical metrics."
+    Perform a status check to determine if the Redis container is running on the local machine.
+Provide the following details:
+    - Container status (e.g., running, stopped, etc.)
+    - Uptime (if running)
+    - Current memory usage
+    - Any errors or issues in the logs